prabhatchanchal/Python-workshop-assignment/README.md

 # all-assignment
-all assignment of python woe=rkshop
+all assignment of python workshop